OK, your business is up and running and making money.

 Self-employed people and partners are taxed on the profits you make, not on your drawings.

-Self-employed people pay this tax through the Self Assessment system.
+Self-employed people pay this tax through the Self Assessment system, including payments on account.
 Partners share the business’s profits, and each partner pays tax on their share via the Self Assessment system.

 Make sure you understand which expenses are tax-deductible.